-'''

-IPython.utils.path.compress_user(path)

-Reverse of os.path.expanduser()

-'''
+- IPython.utils.path.compress_user(path) Reverse of os.path.expanduser() - IPython.utils.path.get_py_filename (name, force_win32=None) Return a valid python filename in the current directory.

 If the given name is not a file, it adds '.py' and searches again.
 Raises IOError with an informative message if the file isn't found.